Trump cancels Philadelphia Eagles White House visit

 The @Eagles are still welcome to visit the US Capitol.
 I will have @Wawa coffee waiting. https://t.co/Ts41v7GBGn— US Rep Brendan Boyle (@RepBrendanBoyle) June 4, 2018

-The president also authored a Tweet in response to the outcry over the siuation.
+The president also authored a Tweet in response to the outcry over the situation.

 The Philadelphia Eagles Football Team was invited to the White House.
 Unfortunately, only a small number of players decided to come, and we canceled the event.
 Staying in the Locker Room for the playing of our National Anthem is as disrespectful to our country as kneeling.
 Sorry!— Donald J. Trump (@realDonaldTrump) June 5, 2018